FPGAwars/apio/COMMANDS.md

   uninstall device drivers.

-  [HINT] The default programmer command of your board can be overridden using the 'programmer-cmd' option in apio.ini.
-For details run the command 'apio info apio.ini programmer-cmd'.
+  [HINT] The default programmer command of your board can be overridden using the apio.ini option 'programmer-cmd'.

 Options:
   -s, --serial-port serial-port  Set the serial port.